 Now high-quality food can be a little on the expensive side, but chances are likely that you’ll save more money in the long run on vet bills.

 What Makes Food “High-Quality”

 Dogs are omnivores, so a good dog food will have a mix of meat, grains, fruits, and vegetables.

 They’ll have few preservatives, added sugar, salt, or artificial colors.

-The protein will come from readily available sources such as chicken or beef, and not exotic or boutique sources like kangaroo or venison (more on this later).
+The protein will come from readily available sources such as chicken or beef, and not exotic or boutique sources like kangaroo or venison (as you saw in second study mentioned above).